GC-FID analysis

 Need an analysis?

-Measurlabs offers high-quality GC-FID analyses for different industries and fields of research.
-Many of these analyses can be ordered online.
-Check out, for example, this purity assay of organic solvents, which combines GC-FID with Karl Fischer titration to determine the purity of a solvent.
+Measurlabs offers high-quality GC-FID measurements for different industries and fields of research.
+Many of these analyses have further details on prices and turnaround times available in our online catalog.
+Check out, for example, this purity assay of organic solvents, which combines GC-FID with Karl Fischer titration to determine solvent purity.

 Suitable sample matrices